 We hope that this information has been useful in helping you to understand some of the common running injuries that runners suffer from.

-If you are suffering from one of those injuries mentioned in this article, do not hesitate to book an appointment with us to seek treatment today.
+If you are suffering from one of those injuries mentioned in this article, do not hesitate to book an appointment with us to seek care management today.